SkylineCommunications/dataminer-docs/user-guide/part_51/AboutCloudPlatform/CloudConnectionSecurity.md

 Only outgoing traffic needs to be allowed through for the domain *.dataminer.services.

 > [!NOTE]
-> Technical details of this implementation may be subject to change as we regularly review our security implementations.
+> Technical details of this implementation may be subject to change, as we regularly review our security implementations.